Matthew Hall (writer): Further novels

+Hall's new novel Totem, a legal thriller set in the forest wilderness of Western Canada, will be published by Eye Books in May 2026.

 Masterclasses

 Matthew Hall has tutored on writing crime fiction as a 'Guardian Masterclasses' event together with William Ryan (whose Captain Korolev Novels have been shortlisted for numerous awards).

 Family

 Hall is the son of Ian Hall, formerly a member of the Philharmonia Orchestra, and Rebecca Hughes-Hall.
 He is married to Patricia Carswell, a freelance journalist.
 They have two sons.
+His youngest son Will died at the age of 23.
 He lives in the village of Welsh Newton Common and is church warden of St Mary the Virgin, Welsh Newton.